MrBossio/MrBossio/README.md

   </a>
 </p>

-Since most of my code run in servers, I needed to learn the basis (and some advanced topics) to deploy successfully my developed applications.
+Since most of my code runs on servers, I needed to learn the basics (and some advanced topics) to successfully deploy my developed applications.

 `Bash` `Linux`
 - Some projects:
-	- **[How to config rsync to syncronize and backup directories]()**: A quick tutorial to syncronize two folders in different Linux servers for a simple backup in real time.
+	- **[How to config rsync to syncronize and backup directories]()**: A quick tutorial to sync two folders on different Linux servers for a simple real-time backup.
-	- **[How to create/renew certificates in a Linux/Windows server]()**: Some notes to remember how to manage expired certificates in servers.
+	- **[How to create/renew certificates in a Linux/Windows server]()**: Some notes to remember how to manage expired certificates on servers.

 `Bash` `Linux` `Nginx` `Docker Swarm`
 - Some projects: